China sentences Australian man to death for drug smuggling

 An Australian man has been sentenced to death in China after allegedly attempting to smuggle drugs into the country more than six years ago.

-According to Ifeng News, the official website of the Guangzhou Intermediate People's Court sentenced the man earlier this week.
+According to Ifeng News, the Guangzhou Intermediate People's Court sentenced the man this week.

 The man has been named by Australian media as Cam Gillespie.